Milk Blebs and Shooting Pain

 - skin grows over a nipple pore

-My milk bleb appeared as a small irregularly shaped white spot on my nipple, beneath the top layer of skin.
-The milk blister I had on the other hand, appeared more translucent and was more superficial, fluid filled and raised.
+I also want to distinguish between a milk bleb and a milk blister, because I have also had a milk blister.
+My milk bleb appeared as a small irregularly shaped opaque yellowish-white spot on my nipple, beneath the top layer of skin.
+The milk blister I had, on the other hand, appeared more translucent and was more superficial, fluid-filled, and raised.
+And what worked for my milk blister, has not been helpful with my milk bleb.

 What is the Difference Between a Milk Bleb and a Milk Blister?

-In my case, both my milk blister and milk bleb led to painful breastfeeding, and because they occurred in the exact same spot, I believe the blister eventually formed into the bleb after I had popped it and it did not fully heal.
+In my case, both my milk blister and milk bleb led to painful breastfeeding, and because they occurred in the same spot, I believe the blister eventually formed into the bleb after I had popped it.

 What Causes Milk Clogs and Milk Blisters/Blebs?

 As mentioned, clogged ducts can cause milk blisters and blebs when milk gets backed up and hardens or skin grows over a pore.
-But why do milk ducts get clogged and skin grow where its not supposed to in the first place?
+But why do milk ducts get clogged and skin grows where it’s not supposed to in the first place?

 In the case of clogged ducts, breastfeeding.support suggests that clogged ducts and resulting blebs may be due to issues like;